 Affirmative Duties and Responsibilities for Government Contractors:

-The contractor warrants that to the best of its knowledge and belief, and except as otherwise set forth in the contract, the contractor does not have any organizational conflict of interest(s) as defined in paragraph a. above.
+The contractor represents that to the best of its knowledge and belief, and except as otherwise set forth in the contract, the contractor does not have any organizational conflict of interest(s) as defined in paragraph a. above.
 The contractor agrees that, if after award, it discovers an actual or potential organizational conflict of interest at the contract level it shall make immediate and full disclosure in writing to the Contracting Officer.
 Changes in the contractor's relationships due to mergers, consolidations or any unanticipated circumstances may create an unacceptable organizational conflict of interest which would necessitate such disclosure.
 The notification shall include a description of the actual or potential organizational conflict of interest, a description of the action that the contractor has taken or proposes to take to avoid, mitigate, or neutralize the conflict, and any other relevant information that would assist the Contracting Officer in making a determination on this matter.

 The contractor, upon identification of a potential conflict, shall submit requests to participate in the TO for written approval on a TO-by-TO basis, unless the contractor is aware of multiple TOs that may create the appearance of a conflict, or be an actual conflict.
 In the case of the later, the contractor shall notify the Contracting Officer as soon as the conflicts/apparent conflicts have been identified.
 This provision shall be in effect throughout the period of performance of this contract, any extensions thereto by change order or supplemental agreement, and for three years thereafter.